rehierl/node-tree-outliner/3-4-0-design-5.md

 descendant nodes.
 Because of that, and if the last node had a descendant, that last node would then not be the section's last node.
-Due to the loose associations mentioned earlier, the node tree and the section's definition would be in conflict with each other.
+Due to the loose associations mentioned earlier, the node tree and the section's definition would then be in conflict with each other.

 <!-- ======================================================================= -->
 ## question